+Yukito Takamura

-Yukito Takamura Seconded to UPDATER, Inc. MARUI GROUP CO., LTD.
+Seconded to UPDATER, Inc.

+MARUI GROUP CO., LTD.

 I hope to communicate just how easy it is to switch to renewable energy.

-It is said that around half of the CO2 emitted from a standard household is from electricity.
+It is said that around half of the CO_2 emitted from a standard household is from electricity.
 Accordingly, the best way for us to contribute to the fight against climate change is to switch to renewable energy for our household electricity use.
 Decarbonization is a task that will require us to fundamentally transform society.
 However, this transformation will only be possible if individuals also change how they think.
 The Minnadenryoku EPOS Plan allows users to procure 100% renewable energy at prices that are cheaper than those of major power companies.
 Users are also able to accrue EPOS points, making this plan beneficial for both the future and the people using it.
 I hope to communicate just how easy it is to switch to renewable energy in order to encourage people to make the switch.

-\3 Total electricity consumption was lower than projected in the fiscal year ended March 31, 2021, as a result of store closures stemming from the impacts of the COVID-19 pandemic

-FOSTERING OF A CIRCULAR CULTURE

-Raised with a natural motivation to pursue sustainability, members of younger and future generations could be thought of as sustainability natives.
+FOSTERING OF A CIRCULAR CULTURE Raised with a natural motivation to pursue sustainability, members of younger and future generations could be thought of as sustainability natives.
 The values held by such sustainability natives are projected to become mainstream going forward.
 Circular economies will be imperative to this new era.
 Here, we will introduce some of MARUI GROUP's initiatives for creating circular economies and fostering a circular culture.

-Number of individuals provided with circular lifestyle options million customers

-More than

-FY2026 Target

-Circular Culture Driven by Sustainability Natives

-In 2024, sustainability natives are expected to represent a majority of the workforce in Japan.
+Number of individuals provided with circular lifestyle options More than 1.0 million customers FY2026 Target Circular Culture Driven by Sustainability Natives In 2024, sustainability natives are expected to represent a majority of the workforce in Japan.
 This rise indicates a pressing need to move away from prior business models founded on mass production and mass consumption to supply more-sustainable products and services.
 One example of a company providing such sustainable offerings can be seen in Sparty, Inc., which manufactures and sells the MEDULLA brand of shampoo that it customizes to each individual customer.
 Another example would be FABRIC TOKYO Inc., which offers made-to-order business wear.
 MARUI GROUP is developing diverse and unique businesses together with direct-to-consumer (D2C) companies such as these.
 In co-creation with D2C companies, MARUI GROUP's brick-and-mortar stores function as a physical platform for providing personalized experience value.
 This is one format for the new stores that do not sell, advocated by MARUI GROUP.
 Co-creation with D2C companies and start-up companies will be a central pillar of our efforts to provide options for circular economies and sustainable lifestyles going forward.

-MEDULLA store offering scalp diagnosis, fragrance testing, and other experiences only possible at a physical store (Yurakucho Marui)

-medulla.co.ip/ (in Japanese only)
+MEDULLA store offering scalp diagnosis, fragrance testing, and other experiences only possible at a physical store (Yurakucho Marui) medulla.co.jp/ (in Japanese only)

-FABRIC TOKYO store functioning as a showroom primarily used for displaying fabric samples and taking measurements (Shinjuku Marui Main Building)

-(a) fabric-tokyo.com/ (in Japanese only)
+FABRIC TOKYO store functioning as a showroom primarily used for displaying fabric samples and taking measurements (Shinjuku Marui Main Building) math fabric-tokyo.com/ (in Japanese only)